The Haan Study, An Introduction

 There is a problem.

-The first rule is that these concepts and ideas are based in a theory within a theory.
-The Haan system, or any type of magic system in general, lacks one of the most important aspects of the real world: the ability to experiment and test the theories in practice.
-An idea has no value if it can’t be brought into practice.
-It can make sense and be correct on paper.
-But still be unviable to function in real-life.
-What needs to be understood is that regardless of how well the concept is written down, the abilities of it will always remain unknown because it can’t be tested in a physical world.
+The Haan system—or any type of magic system in general —lacks one of the most important aspects of the real world: the ability to experiment and test the theories in practice.
+And to validate written or thought-up beliefs to prove or give concise evidence or proof for the purpose of giving a clear picture of the real world we live in.
+A theory has no value if it fails to be brought into practice.
+An idea can make sense and be correct on paper yet still be unviable to function in real-life.
+What needs to be understood is that regardless of how well the concept is thought of or written down: the abilities of the theory will always remain unknown.
+This is due to its inability be tested in a physical world.

 The second rule is the understanding of imagination.
 The ideas presented in the Haan system are not law across all fantasy worlds everywhere.

-But rather, the system acts as a bridge between the knowledge of how the system function and are there to help the reader gain a deeper sense of danger and tension in the stories the system is being used in.
+But rather, the system acts as a bridge, giving knowledge about how these magical abilities existing within the Fantasy world it is presented in and how it functions.
+And exist to help the reader gain a deeper sense of danger and tension within the stories the system is being used in.
+And the third rule is the continuance of discovery.
 All concepts and ideas presented in The Haan Study chapters are not set in stone.
 New ideas and thinking patterns come up as time passes.
-Just like any other subject in real-life.
+Just like any other subject in real-life with the introduction of new information.
 An idea presented now can be disregarded or dismissed in the future on the account of a better explanation made to be more accurate to other concepts in the system.
 Ideas spoken of in these chapters are there to serve as building blocks to further construct better and more in-depth magic systems.
-Including the Haan system.
+Including the Haan system itself.

+Fantasy worlds have gone thousands of years throughout human history without the need for further explanation.
+While its true that imaginary worlds do not ‘’need’’ in-depth explanations to gain good storytelling: the ability of such a system do more then just serve as a mental puzzle solving game.
 By knowing the basic functions of how the nature of magic forms and works, the greater the chances of creating new ideas and concepts from them.
-An example of this, to illustrate the point, is to imagine the steam engine to be a concept a writer creates as an invention for the Fantasy species in a world where water does not exist.
+An example of this, to illustrate the point being made, is to imagine the steam engine to be a concept a writer creates as an invention for the Fantasy species in a world where water does not exist.

 This is not the case for magic.
 It can’t be tested.

-And, to make it easier to follow.
+And, to make it easier to follow as the subjects becomes more specific over time.